Heinrich Heine University Düsseldorf: University and State Library (ULB) Düsseldorf

 The ULB Düsseldorf is one of three state libraries in North Rhine-Westphalia and one of Germany's innovation leaders in the library sector due to its high service standards and the volume of its collections (currently 4 stars in the public library ratings).
 In its university library function, it collects, archives and cares for scientific resources.
-In its state library function, it does alike for regional literature.
+In its state library function, it does likewise for regional literature.

 Centre for Information and Media Technology (ZIM)

 As a central unit and (multi) media centre of HHU, the ZIM provides competencies and services in the field of digital information delivery and processing.
 Further fields of activity are digital communication and digital media.

 Botanical Garden

-The Botanical Garden of Düsseldorf is a scientific institution of HHU, which cultivates about 6,000 different kinds of plants from all around the globe.
+The Botanical Garden of Düsseldorf is a scientific institution of HHU that cultivates about 6,000 plant species from around the globe.
 It is open to visitors throughout the whole year.

 Faculties

 Medicine

 The O.A.S.E (/de/ – "Ort des Austauschs, des Studiums und der Entwicklung" – platform of exchange, study and development – also the acronym Oase translates to oasis) encompasses the library for medical literature and constitutes the centre for studying and learning of the Faculty of Medicine.

 With more than 3,000 students in the winter semester 2011/12, the Medical Faculty is HHU's third largest unit.
 Study offers range from Medicine and Dentistry (state examination) through Toxicology (MSc) to Public Health and Endocrinology (both MSc, further education).

 Graduate studies have been institutionalised in the form of the faculty-wide Medical Research School Düsseldorf, which offers networking, services and counselling for both graduate students and their supervisors.
 Further structured doctorate support is provided by research training groups in neurosciences (RTG 1033, iBrain), in hepatology (research training in CRC 974) and in tumor research (Düsseldorf School of Oncology DSO).

 Research hubs with a significant volume of third-party founded collaborative projects are hepatology (CRC 974 and Research Unit 217), cardiovascular research, neurosciences, surgery (Research Unit 1585), infectiology and immunology (Research Unit 729), and diabetes and metabolism research.

-The Biomedical Research Centre (BMFZ), the Leibniz-Institute for Environmental Medicine (IUF), the C. and O. Vogt Institute for Brain Research and the German Diabetes Centre (DDZ) are important organisations that form the local research environment.
+The Biomedical Research Centre (BMFZ), the Leibniz-Institute for Environmental Medicine (IUF), the C. and O. Vogt Institute for Brain Research, and the German Diabetes Centre (DDZ) are important organisations that form the local research environment.